uma-oo/tubeConverter/README.md

 # Description:

-The package is an idea of a decent project I realized based on pytube Package and tkinter and the object-oriented programming, and which was about downloading music, videos, playlists of music and playlists of videos .
+The package is an idea came out after realizing a decent project which was based on pytube Package and tkinter and the object-oriented programming, and which was about downloading music, videos, playlists of music and playlists of videos .

 I used pytube to code this project and provide a module which can help anyone just by one line of code download whatever he wants from Youtube.
 I coded this using a different approach, and I hope that you find it inspiring as I found it.